Refine search resultsSkip to search results

 NP: ND (1931).
 This important and explicit gay novel about the love between two men appeared anonymously in 1931 in a small edition of only 90 numbered copies (this is #27).
 The author, a close friend of André Gide, lived in Carcasonne for most of his life and published several other books of poetry, but this work is his rarest and most explicit.
 Published by the famed publisher of erotic texts, René Bonnel, and with an explicit engraved frontispiece by the Catalan artist Pere Créixams, the work has been described as one of the great treasures of erotic literature.
 Quite rare, with the original erotic frontispiece laid in.
 A near fine copy in green wrappers.
 Pia 1283.

 Washington: Guild Press (1966).
 One of the milestones of modern gay literature–a "Dante journey into a dark and underground world that may shock or repel, but will surely fascinate." (from dust jacket blurb).
-A good copy in good dust jacket by Etienne, with closed tears, small chip at edges, some water staining to verso of jacket, light water stain to rear paste down, offsetting to front endpaper, internally quite good.
+A very good copy in good dust jacket by Etienne, with closed tears, small chip at edges, light rubbing to covers and spine.

 Paris, Vendome, 1934.
 83pp.
 One of the odder Vendome publications, generally noted for its scandalous publications with enticing covers.
 Very good in brown wrappers, light wear to cover.